U.S. International Development Finance Corporation: The BUILD Act

 The BUILD Act was introduced in the House and Senate in February 2018 with broad bipartisan support, based on proposals drafted by researchers at the Center for Global Development.
-It was passed in the house and then passed the Senate as a part of a bill to reauthorize the Federal Aviation Administration on a vote of 93–6 in early October 2018.
-The measure was signed into law by President Trump on October 5.
+It was passed in the House and then passed the Senate as a part of a bill to reauthorize the Federal Aviation Administration on a vote of 93–6 in early October 2018.
+It was signed into law by President Trump on October 5.

-Concerns about growing Chinese investment abroad and the limits of U.S. development finance helped drive the Act’s passage.
+Concerns about growing Chinese investment abroad and the limits of U.S. development finance helped drive the Act's passage.
 The new DFC is largely seen as a way to counter China, especially its Belt and Road Initiative.

-The act aimed to ameliorate deficiencies in existing U.S. development finance policy, particularly restrictions on OPIC's actions.
-Compared to OPIC, the BUILD Act eases requirements of U.S. citizenship for parties to a given investment pursued by the DFC; allows the DFC to hold equity (rather than only make loans); allows the DFC to take on a greater risk burden than OPIC could for a given project; and allows the DFC to make loans in local currencies.
+The BUILD Act was intended to address limitations in existing U.S. development finance policy, particularly those affecting OPIC.
+Unlike OPIC, the Act permits the DFC to make equity investments, reduces U.S. citizenship requirements for investment participants, allows the agency to assume greater risk on individual projects, and enables lending in local currencies.
 DFC's total spending cap for its investments was also raised to $60 billion, compared to $29 billion for OPIC.

 Reauthorization

-For the DFC to continue operating, it requires congressional reauthorization by October 6, 2025.
+For the DFC to continue operating, it required congressional reauthorization by October 6, 2025.
+This was achieved via the DFC Modernization and Reauthorization Act of 2025, which was ultimately enacted as part of the FY2026 National Defense Authorization Act (NDAA).

+The reauthorization extended the agency's mandate for six years (through the end of 2031) and raised its maximum contingent liability, the cap on its outstanding investment exposure, from $60 billion to $205 billion.
+It also created a $5 billion equity revolving fund and increased the DFC's equity investment authority to permit minority ownership stakes of up to 40 percent.

+The reauthorization also expanded the geographic scope of DFC's investment authority to cover all countries other than the twenty highest-income nations.
+Investments in those countries remain permitted in two circumstances: when made in the Five Eyes countries and their territories, and when made in the energy, critical minerals and rare earths, or information and communications technology sectors (including undersea cables).

 The Center for Strategic and International Studies (CSIS) proposed doubling the spending cap to $120bn and giving the institution more independence as part of reauthorisation.